fkhan613/fkhan613/README.md

 - ⚡ I'm interested in Full Stack Engineering and Web Application Developement

-- 🌱 I’m currently learning **Laravel and Laravel Orchid** & how to be a better leader!
+- 🌱 I’m currently learning the **MERN STACK (MongoDB, ExpressJS, ReactJS, NodeJS** & how to be a better leader!

 - 📫 How to reach me: **farhan.k2005@gmail.com** || LinkedIn: **https://www.linkedin.com/in/farhan-khan-**